Degree Fulfillment

 For tips on exploring majors and how a major may relate to a future career, visit the Career Exploration page.

-What if I am interested in a concentration?
+What if I am interested in a minor or special program?

-Students interested in declaring two programs should discuss the viability of this academic plan with their GS advisors.
-Concentrations are optional but, if pursued, should be declared.
-Students who wish to declare a concentration must do so (along with their major declaration) before completing 80 points of coursework toward the degree.
-Prior to declaring a concentration, students must declare (or have declared) a major.
-In some cases, students who have attempted two majors may choose, later in the process, to change the second major to a concentration.
+Students interested in declaring two or three programs should discuss the viability of this academic plan with their GS advisors.
+Secondary programs of study are optional but, if pursued, should be declared.
+Students who wish to declare a minor or special program must do so (along with their major declaration) before completing 90 points of coursework toward the degree.
+Prior to declaring a secondary program of study, students must declare (or have declared) a major.
+In some cases, students who have attempted two majors may choose, later in the process, to change the second major to a minor, if that program offers such an option.

 What if I want to pursue a double major?

-Students interested in declaring two programs should discuss the viability of this academic plan with their respective GS advisors.
-Students may also consider a concentration in one area and a major in the other.
-Students who are interested in double-majoring must declare both majors before completing 80 points toward the degree; exceptions to this rule may be made if the student has already made significant progress toward completing one or both majors prior to official declaration.
+Students interested in declaring two majors should discuss the viability of this academic plan with their respective GS advisors.
+Students may also consider a minor in one area and a major in the other.
+Students who are interested in double-majoring must declare both majors before completing 90 points toward the degree; exceptions to this rule may be made if the student has already made significant progress toward completing one or both majors prior to official declaration.

 What happens if I do not declare a major?